folkertdev/rust-rfcs/text/0000-labeled-match.md

 ### borrow checking

-Borrow checking is implemented on MIR, so no specific changes are needed.
-But, again, error messages will need a careful look
+Borrow checking is implemented on MIR, so no specific changes are needed from a correctness perspective.
+But because labeled match can create loop-like control flow, there are new error cases that need some specific care.

 ### hir -> mir lowering